perellonieto/connectivity-fund/README.md

-# Website of the TAILOR Connectivity Fund
+# Website of the TAILOR Clique Fund

 ### Getting started (for developers)
 - git clone